opencv-ai/oak-model-samples/README.md

 # oak-model-samples

-This repository contains OAK-ready models from [Modelplace.AI](https://modelplace.ai).
+This repository contains OpenCV AI Kit (OAK)-ready models from [Modelplace.AI](https://modelplace.ai), the AI model marketplace.

 ## Usage

-Please, use the links listed in the table below to find a model and follow the instructions provided there.
+Use the links in the table below to find the instructions for each model.

 ## List of Models